Morning and After Care

 This is an enjoyable club where students learn to express themselves on stage, expand their imaginations through characterization and costumes, and form new friendships.
 Participating in Drama Club builds confidence, poise, and teamwork!

 Students in grades four through eight are eligible to participate in the National Geographic Bee.
 The contest is designed to encourage and spark student interest in geography.
-Each week students meet to review materials prepared by the National Geographic Society, complete practice tests and study the geography of the world through a variety of activities, such as apps, online and small group activities.
+Each Tuesday in October through January students meet from 2:50 pm to 3:30 pm to review materials prepared by the National Geographic Society, complete practice tests and study the geography of the world through a variety of activities, such as apps, online and small group activities.
 In January the students participate in the school geography competition and the winner of that competition participates in the online state bee qualify test and so on up to the national level if successful.